What Is Real GDP?

 Therefore, Nominal GDP can be calculated as follows,

 = 1,15,000 + 4,20,000 + 2,87,500 + 1,72,500 + 35,000

 Nominal GDP = 10,30,000

 Therefore, the calculation of real GDP can be done using the above formula:

 real gross domestic product will be –

 Since the real gross domestic product is not more than 1 million, the country might fail to make it to the top 10 list.

-But again, these changes shall not affect or depict any change in the quality or the quantity of all the services and goods that are being produced.
-And because of which, it would be difficult to answer just from the nominal GDP whether the production of the country or of the economy is in fact expanding.
-Amending or providing the adjustment for changes in price will be able to solve this.
+But again, these changes shall not affect or depict any change in the quality or the quantity of all the services and goods being produced.
+Because of this, it would be difficult to answer just from the nominal GDP whether the production of the country or the economy is expanding.
+Amending or providing the adjustment for price changes will solve this.

-This has been a Guide Real GDP Formula.
-Here we provide step by step guide to calculate the Real GDP along with practical examples and downloadable excel template.
+This has been a guide to what is Real GDP.
+Here we explain the formula along with practical calculation examples and limitations of the concept.
 You can learn more about financial analysis from the following articles –

 - Dollar-Cost AveragingDollar-Cost AveragingDollar-cost averaging is a strategy of mitigating the volatility risk while investing in the market.
 It suggests to divide the total amount to be invested in equal parts, and investing those parts at regular intervals.